 5. Keep an eye on your fluid levels.
 Check your oil level regularly and top off as needed.
 Also, check your coolant level and add water to keep the engine from overheating while towing.

-Light truck towing can be a daunting task if you are not properly prepared.
-However, by following the tips highlighted in this article, you can rest assured that your light truck will be safely and securely towed without any issues.
 Furthermore, taking the time to check out all of your equipment before setting off will ensure that there won’t be any unexpected surprises along the way.
 So don’t wait – start planning your next light truck tow today!

 Call Five Star Towing for a Safe and Reliable Tow!